 Get Your Battery’s Health Report

 You might think, “My laptop battery drains so fast and I want that to stop”.
-Well, every battery has its own capacity in ‘charge cycles’ – basically charging an empty battery to full.
+Well, every battery has its capacity in ‘charge cycles’ – charging an empty battery to full.
 Go through all the charge cycles, and its efficiency lessens.
 Yes, you can use your laptop battery after reaching the limit of your charge cycles, but battery life reduces after this.

 With modern batteries, you don’t need to fully discharge the average lithium-ion battery regularly and then charge it again.
 Better to discharge it around 20 percent and then charge it.
 Modern batteries also stop charging after a full charge without really affecting their lifespan.